 In NZ, she is probably best known for performing with NZ super-group Fly My Pretties, performing at the Byron Bay Blues Fest and featuring on their two live albums – 2009’s A Story and 2011’s Fly My Pretties IV.

 Her debut album I Can’t Keep Secrets, produced by Samuel Flynn Scott (The Phoenix Foundation), meanders delicately through ten tracks of folk, layered on a foundation of melodic pop sensibilities.

-In London in 2012, Eva wrote and recorded Crazy Eyes EP with fellow NZ Musician Henry Marks (Mon Ami), for their electro-pop project H & EVA, which would serve as the foundation for Eva’s love of MIDI.
+During a stint in London, Eva wrote and recorded Crazy Eyes EP with fellow NZ Musician Henry Marks (Mon Ami), for their electro-pop project H & EVA, which would serve as the foundation for Eva’s love of MIDI.

 Praise for Humid Nights:

 “with a voice that soars between Kate Bush kookiness and a rich, melodious pop-soulfulness…”